-15. Termination of PDP prior to Final Report
+15. Termination or Suspension of PDP Prior to Final Report

-The GNSO Council may terminate a PDP prior to the publication of a Final Report only for significant cause, upon a motion that passes with a Supermajority Vote in favour of termination.
-The following are illustrative examples of possible reasons for a premature termination of a PDP:
+The GNSO Council may terminate or suspend a PDP prior to the publication of a Final Report only for significant cause, upon a motion that passes with a Supermajority Vote in favour of termination or suspension.
+The following are illustrative examples of possible reasons for a premature termination or suspension of a PDP:

 - 1. Deadlock.
 The PDP Team is hopelessly deadlocked and unable to identify recommendations or statements that have either the strong support or a consensus of its members despite significant time and resources being dedicated to the PDP; - 2.
 Changing Circumstances.
-Events have occurred since the initiation of the PDP that have rendered the PDP moot or no longer necessary; or - 3.
-Lack of Community Volunteers.
-Despite several calls for participation, the work of the PDP Team is significantly impaired and unable to effectively conclude its deliberations due to lack of volunteer participation.
+Events have occurred since the initiation of the PDP that have rendered the PDP moot, no longer necessary; or warranting a suspension; or